Boswellia Serrata

 Specific Properties

-• Due to market demands, over harvesting and unsustainable managing practices, Indian frankincense’s wild populations has declined drastically.
+• Due to market demands, over harvesting and unsustainable managing practices Guggal’s wild populations have declined drastically

 Ecology